olgamurashova/Real-Estate-Price-Prediction-Data-Science-ML/README.md

 # Real-Estate-Price-Prediction-Data-Science-ML

 ## Project description:
-In this project I performed data cleaning, feature engineering, outliers removal and model building
+In this project I performed data cleaning, feature engineering, and outliers removal in a dataset containing house data.
+Using Scikit-learn algorithms, I built various models and evaluated their performance to determine the model with the highest score to be used for housing price prediction.

 ## Tools used:
 + Python Pandas, Numpy
 + Matplotlib